jerrygems/ctfs/monitoring_writeup("nagios_xi")/writeup.md

 </pre>

 <h3>But none of these credentials worked may be bcuz i did something wrong in command</h3>
-###then i looked at nmap scan again and looked for other ports but didn't find good stuff
+<h3>Then i looked at nmap scan again and looked for other ports but didn't find good stuff</h3>

-###then i tried for finding any exploit for nagiosxi service and i found an RCE ("https://www.exploit-db.com/exploits/48191")
+<h3>Then i tried for finding any exploit for nagiosxi service that i found on port 80</h3>
+<h3>I found an RCE ("https://www.exploit-db.com/exploits/48191")</h3>
 ###then opened the metasploit and searched for this rce in metasploit database
 ********************************